gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/drawer-slides.rst

 - Can be difficult to mount to kit systems which aren't :term:`extrusion <Extrusion>` based or don't have holes spaced at 8 mm apart
 - Steel ball bearings wear into the aluminum rails over time, introducing play
 - The endstops on the slides have been known to fail, spilling ball bearings out of the slide onto the field
-- Slides have been known to seize and jam on occassion
+- Slides have been known to seize and jam on occasion